 Visitors may attend two meetings before joining.

-Club newsletters from the last three months are posted on the LQ Members page.
+Club newsletters are posted on the LQ Members page.

 - Steps to Hope.
 The club also provides financial support and resources for Steps to Hope, an agency in Columbus, NC which serves and shelters abused women and their families from throughout the area.